HS-Diffusion: Semantic-Mixing Diffusion for Head Swapping: Introduction

-To tackle this issue, we propose a coarse-to-fine head swapping framework (HS-Diffusion) which consists of a semantic-guided latent diffusion model (SG-LDM) and a semantic layout generator.
+To tackle this issue, we propose a semantic-mixing diffusion model (HS-Diffusion) for coarse-to-fine head swapping which consists of a latent diffusion model (LDM) and a semantic layout generator.
 For better control of the background region and the transition region with diverse classes, we choose the semantic layout as condition to train LDM.
-However, it is difficult to directly obtain available semantic layouts for head swapping, so we design a semantic layout generator to implement a coarse-grained head swapping on semantic level.
-Inspired by the text-driven diffusion~\cite{avrahami2022blended_0,avrahami2022blended_1}, we propose to blend the diffusion latents of the transition region with the noises of source head and source body at each noising level under semantic guidance.
-This progressive fusion process iteratively fills the blended semantic layout with suitable textures and harmonizes the transition region with surroundings, which implements a fine-grained head swapping on pixel level.
-To this end, we design a head-cover augmentation strategy for training, which enables the semantic layout generator to inpaint the transition region of layout and allows SG-LDM to work with the incomplete condition robustly.
+However, it is difficult to directly obtain available semantic layouts for head swapping, so we design a semantic layout generator to implement a coarse-grained head swapping at semantic level.
+Inspired by the text-driven diffusion~\cite{avrahami2022blended_0,avrahami2022blended_1}, we propose to mix the diffusion latents of the transition region with the noises of source head and source body at each noising level under semantic guidance.
+This progressive fusion process iteratively fills the inpainted semantic layout with suitable textures and harmonizes the transition region with surroundings, which implements a fine-grained head swapping at pixel level.
+To this end, we propose a semantic calibration strategy by training with a head-cover augmentation which enables the semantic layout generator to inpaint and calibrate the transition region of layout.
+It also allows LDM to calibrate the details and desensitize to semantic noise.
 In addition, we propose a neck alignment trick to solve the problem that face-aligned images may lead to unrealistic head swapping results due to the neck misalignment.
 Furthermore, we construct a new image-based head swapping benchmark and propose two tailor-designed evaluation metrics (Mask-FID and Focal-FID).
 We also implement several baselines for head swapping and compare them with our proposed HS-Diffusion on this benchmark.
 Extensive experiments show that our framework is effective and prominent.
 We hope this benchmark will help the community and advance image-based head swapping research.

-In summary, our contributions are three-fold: \begin{itemize} \item To the best of our knowledge, this is the first image-based head swapping framework which can stitch a source head to another source body seamlessly by a diffusion-based progressive fusion process. \item For training, we design a head-cover augmentation strategy allowing coarse-to-fine head swapping.
-And a proposed neck alignment trick can assist the downstream models to produce more realistic results. \item We construct a new image-based head swapping benchmark and propose two tailor-designed improvements of FID (Mask-FID and Focal-FID).
-Experiments demonstrate the superiority of our framework. \end{itemize}